-The Office of Disability Services offers the following services to student who register with the office:
+The Office of Accessibility Resources and Services (OARS) offers the following services to students who register with the office:

 - Alternative Testing

 - Some students will need to take their tests in a non-traditional format.
 Modifications may include extended time, private rooms, reader, scribe, or use of word processor for essay examinations.
 Documentation must verify the use of special accommodations.

 - Students registered with the Office of Accessibility Resources and Services may have unique learning styles.
 Students are taught how to adapt their specific learning styles to their academic course work.

 - Adaptive Technology/Computer Services

 - The Office of Accessibility Resources and Services offers a wider range of adaptive equipment, such as voice-synthesis/recognition software, screen-readers, assistive listening devices, Braille translation/printing and books/ documents scanned to electronic text format.
 Adaptive equipment can be used in the Office of Accessibility Resources and Services, campus computer labs and classrooms.

 - Advocacy Assistance

 - The Office of Accessibility Resources and Services staff members are able to serve as advocates in instances where students and college officials have concerns regarding the appropriateness of services and/or accommodations.
 In addition, a formal grievance procedure can serve to resolve disability-related complaints.
 Students are encouraged to see their counselor or the director of the Office of Accessibility Resources and Services if additional information is needed.

 - The Office of Accessibility Resources and Services offers a range of services for students who are deaf or hard of hearing to include interpreting, captioning and note-taking services.